 - Add one inch to both length and width, and cut the main fabric to that size.
 If you place the open notebook in the center of the fabric, you should end up with a half an inch of fabric all the way around it.

 - Cut the lining fabric to the same height as the main fabric.
 The width will be longer.To calculate the width of the lining fabric, decide how wide you want the pockets for the notebook to be.
 Multiply the desired width of the pockets by four and add that number to width of the main fabric.I wanted the pockets to be around 3 inches wide, so I added 12 inches to the width of the main fabric.
 (3×4=12)

 - Place the two fabric pieces together, right sides together, and sew the side ends together on either side.
 You will end up with a long, inside out, tube.

 - Position your tube so that your main fabric is centered on top.

-- Sew down the top and bottom, but leave a small opening so that you can turn everything right side out again afterwards.
-(See the opening at the bottom in the picture above.)
+- Sew across the top and bottom, leaving a small opening on one of the two seams.
+This gap will allow us to turn everything right side out again.
+(Notice the gap in the bottom of the photo.)